bennior/eternity/README.md

 # eternity
-sandbox game i'm currently developing
+sandbox game i stopped developing

 added runnable jar file to my repository the jar file is probably only runnable with jdk or jre